madhanmallow/appsteroid-sdk-ios-documents/en/Specs/Spec-Storage.md

 Data will be stored in JSON format.
 Save data will be stored on both AppSteroid server and iOS device.
 Check [KeyValueStorageGetStarted](../GetStarted/GetStarted-KeyValueStorage.md) to see. how to use.
-Also, you can send push message to users with a specific value by corroborating with [FASCustomMessage](NotificationSpec.md#FASCustomMessage).
-Check [PushNotificationGetStarted](../GetStarted/GetStarted-PushNotification.md) for more information.

 ---